 WHEN you're making agreement"

-We humans are all terrible at that agreement thing, though, aren’t we?
+We humans are not all that good at that #agreement thing, though, aren’t we?
 For 70,000 years we have been good at war.
-And, when our war is over, whoever won, sets the terms of the agreement, and then wealth (for some) began.
-This campaign, its ideas, and conversation, are about suggesting that we may be ready to skip war, and go right to agreement, and maybe allow a few more people to survive along the way.
+And, when our wars are over, whoever won sets the terms of the agreement, and then wealth (and usually tilted all to the "winners") expands.
+This campaign, its ideas, and conversation, are about suggesting that we may be now ready to skip war, and go right to agreement, and maybe allow a few more people to thrive along the way.